Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 How it works

-You have five years from your lay-off date to use the full $12,000 maximum value of the voucher.
+You have 5 years from the date you receive the voucher or your lay-off date (whichever is earlier) to use the full $12,000 maximum value of the voucher.

 The money can be used up in a single year or spread over multiple years.
 The voucher is transferrable across eligible post-secondary institutions and programs.